 All subcontracted delivery is subject to ARU’s quality controls as laid out in our Academic Regulations, Codes of Practice and other policies as well as annual financial checks.
 This includes observation of delivery, feedback from apprentices and monitoring the quality of assessed work.
 All assessment on ARU apprenticeships is moderated to ensure that the expected standards are met.

-Subcontracted delivery is subject to an annual independent audit, as required by the ESFA funding rules.
+Subcontracted delivery is subject to an annual subcontracting standard assurance review, as required by the ESFA funding rules and Subcontracting Standard, and performed by an external auditor.

 ARU ensure that employers are aware of, and agree to, any subcontracting arrangements before they commit to an apprenticeship programme with us.

-ARU will provide a range of services when subcontracting to ensure high quality of provision.
-These include:
+ARU will provide a range of services when subcontracting to ensure high quality provision.
+These are defined in the contract management plan, and include:

 The overall contract value with each employer will be broken down into: